top of page

 BCFLI_logos_updated_1.png

-The BC Freshwater Legacy Initiative is coordinated by a team of 3 staff, guided by a
+The BC Water Legacy staff team is guided by a

 Steering Committee, and advised by our network of partners,